Who Can Be a Tutor?

 • High School graduates who are 18 years of age or older.

-• Individuals who have an interest in helping other adults reach educational goals and who are willing to participate in on-going training.
+• Individuals who are interested in helping adults reach educational goals and who are willing to participate in on-going training.

 • Compassionate, patient, and respectful people with or without teaching experience.

-• People who are regularly available for one full calendar year (12 consecutive months) with a predictable schedule.
+• People who are regularly available for at least one year (12 consecutive months) with a predictable schedule.

 What training time is required?

-• Additional training workshops as scheduled throughout the year.
+• All tutors are expected to attend additional workshops as scheduled throughout the year.

 Where do tutors meet with students?